MS Marella Dream: 2002 – April 2010: Costa Europa

-April 2010-October 2017
+April 2010 – October 2017

 Costa Europa left the fleet of Costa Cruises in April 2010, being bareboat chartered to the United Kingdom-based Thomson Cruises for ten years.
-The charter agreement also includes an option for Thomson Cruises to buy the ship after five years.
+The charter agreement also included an option for Thomson Cruises to buy the ship after five years.
 The ship was renamed Thomson Dream for her service with Thomson.
 Thomson Dream received a refurbishment at the end of 2012 and introduced into the Platinum collection of cruises.

-October 2017 - 2022
+October 2017 – 2022

 The ship served as Marella Dream for cruises with the newly rebranded Marella Cruises, previously known as Thomson Cruises, until 1 October 2020, when Marella announced that she would be retired and all her summer sailings would be transferred to Marella Discovery.
 Afterwards, the ship was sold to Turkish shipbreakers and laid up at Perama, Greece, along with other cruise ships and drillships, awaiting capacity at the Turkish yard.
 In 2021 the ship was renamed Ella and on 18 June 2022 arrived in tow at Aliaga for demolition.